-(1) "Department" means the Florida Department of Law Enforcement.

-(2) "Domestic violence" means any assault, aggravated assault, battery, aggravated battery, sexual assault, sexual battery, stalking, aggravated stalking, kidnapping, false imprisonment, or any criminal offense resulting in physical injury or death of one family or household member by another family or household member.

-The term does not include violence in a casual acquain-(3) "Family or household member" means spouses, tanceship or violence between individuals who only have former spouses, persons related by blood or marriage, engaged in ordinary fraternization in a business or social persons who are presently residing together as if a family context. or who have resided together in the past as if a Dating Violence as defined in the Rules of Conduct, in family, and persons who are parents of a child in comthe Golden Rule Student Handbook is violence, or threat mon regardless of whether they have been married.
-With of such violence, to an individual committed by a student the exception of persons who have a child in common, who is or has been in a romantic or intimate relationship the family or household members must be currently with said individual. residing or have in the past resided together in the same single dwelling unit.

-(4) "Law enforcement officer" means any person who is elected, appointed, or employed by any municipality or the state or any political subdivision thereof who meets the minimum qualifications established in s.
+- (1) "Department" means the Florida Department of Law Enforcement. - (2) "Domestic violence" means any assault, aggravated assault, battery, aggravated battery, sexual assault, sexual battery, stalking, aggravated stalking, kidnapping, false imprisonment, or any criminal offense resulting in physical injury or death of one family or household member by another family or household member. - (3) "Family or household member" means spouses, former spouses, persons related by blood or marriage, persons who are presently residing together as if a family or who have resided together in the past as if a family, and persons who are parents of a child in common regardless of whether they have been married.
+With the exception of persons who have a child in common, the family or household members must be currently residing or have in the past resided together in the same single dwelling unit. - (4) "Law enforcement officer" means any person who is elected, appointed, or employed by any municipality or the state or any political subdivision thereof who meets the minimum qualifications established in s.
 943.13 and is certified as a law enforcement officer under s.
 943.1395.

-Domestic Violence as defined in the Rules of Conduct, in the Golden Rule Student Handbook is violence towards a current or former spouse or intimate partner in which the individuals are currently or have previously cohabitated toaether.